It’s never been easier to make low carb sandwich bread. This version uses all real food ingredients and comes together in your blender!

 And my body can’t take it anymore!
 I’ve never been more relieved to return to a diet of mostly protein and veggies, of eggs for breakfast and hearty salads for lunch.
 But it’s hard to go cold turkey and every once in awhile I really crave the comforting texture of something doughy.

-I’m not doing a Whole30, per se, but most of the “Nora Reset” diet falls into that camp, including, technically, this bread – though I know that this is blasphemy because Whole30 forbids any copycat recipes made of legal ingredients but in the form of a forbidden food.
+I’m not doing a Whole30, per se, but most of the “Nora Reset” diet falls into that camp, including, technically, this low carb sandwich bread – though I know that this is blasphemy because Whole30 forbids any copycat recipes made of legal ingredients but in the form of a forbidden food.
 Since I’m doing the “food that makes me feel good” diet, this bread is totally LEGAL.
 I tinkered with the sandwich bread that you have seen before to remove the tapioca starch (a seemingly easy task, until you actually try it.
 The first few loaves tasted like bland, gummy cakes) and the baking powder (which can contain cornstarch, causing a reaction in some people), leaving only the lower carb ingredients that are less likely* to trigger a reaction.

-And, unlike the original sandwich bread, you can make this one in about one minute: if you have a high speed blender, you can use it to prepare the batter – but be careful not to tax the motor once you add the dry ingredients.
+And, unlike the original sandwich bread, you can make this low carb sandwich bread in about one minute: if you have a high speed blender, you can use it to prepare the batter – but be careful not to tax the motor once you add the dry ingredients.
 Dump the dry in and mix quickly and at high speed.
 The batter gets really thick really quickly, so if you hear or smell your blender’s motor struggling, just pour the batter into a bowl and stir until the batter is smooth.

 I haven’t tried making this ahead and freezing it yet, but I imagine that, like it’s slightly plusher, carbier counterpart, it freezes well, once completely cooled, sliced and wrapped tightly.